Our Services

 Helpful Resources

-There are several factors to consider.
-Itchy nipples are usually caused by dry skin or dermatitis, with friction, sweat, or hormonal shifts also contributing; relief often comes from thick fragrance free moisturizers, gentle cleansers, shorter lukewarm showers, breathable bras, and brief use of 1 percent hydrocortisone for dermatitis.
+Itchy nipples are most often caused by dry skin, dermatitis, friction, sweat, or hormonal changes.
+Relief typically comes from fragrance-free moisturizers, gentle cleansers, shorter lukewarm showers, breathable bras, and short-term use of 1% hydrocortisone for dermatitis flare-ups.

 Itchy nipples can be frustrating, distracting, and sometimes even painful.
 In many cases, the cause is harmless—often related to dry skin or dermatitis.
 Still, when itching becomes intense, persistent, or is paired with other changes, it deserves attention.